Your Exophone is the number that your customers would see on their phone's caller ID when you make a call to them.

 I will explain this further with an example.
 Let's say you purchase the number 080-XXXXYYYY from Exotel for your business.
 You are also provided with redundant numbers such as 080-XXXXZZZZ, 080-YYYYXXXX.
 These redundant numbers are usually hidden from the system and only used when there are problems with the main Exophone.

 When you make outbound calls your customers would receive a call from 080-XXXXYYYY (Your primary Exophone).
 This is the number they will see on their phone's Called ID.

 When 080-XXXXYYYY (Your primary Exophone) has problems connecting with the customer's number, then the call would go from 080-XXXXZZZZ (Your redundant Exophone).

-You may ask: What if the call gets missed and the customer calls back to 080-XXXXZZZZ (the Redundant Exophone) ?
-Then there is no problem because this redundant number acts like a clone of the 080-XXXXYYYY (Your primary Exophone) and all the options would work similarly!
+You may ask: What if the call gets missed and the customer calls back to 080-XXXXZZZZ (the Redundant Exophone)?
+Then there is no problem because this redundant number acts as a clone of the 080-XXXXYYYY (Your primary Exophone) and all the options would work similarly!